EU 27 ambassadors to meet on Brexit at 1400 GMT in Brussels

-BRUSSELS (Reuters) - Ambassadors of 27 European Union countries will gather at 1400 GMT in Brussels to be briefed for one hour by the EU’s chief Brexit negotiator Michel Barnier on the latest developments in talks with Britain, EU diplomats said on Friday.
+BRUSSELS (Reuters) - Ambassadors of 27 European Union countries will gather at 1400 GMT ( 9 a.am.
+ET) in Brussels to be briefed for one hour by the EU’s chief Brexit negotiator Michel Barnier on the latest developments in talks with Britain, EU diplomats said on Friday.

 The unscheduled meeting was not because of any breakthrough in talks with Britain, the diplomats said, but to update the envoys on the state of affairs.